pedbrgs/PyCCEA/README.md

 <img src="https://github.com/pedbrgs/PyCCEA/blob/main/docs/figures/logo.png" alt="pyccea-logo" width="150" height="auto">

-**PyCCEA** is a python package of Cooperative Co-Evolutionary Algorithms (CCEAs) for feature selection in Big Data.

 ***

-## Overview
+## :bulb: Overview

-PyCCEA is an evolving open-source Python package aimed at solving feature selection problems using cooperative co-evolutionary strategies.
-The package is designed to assist in high-dimensional problems by leveraging a flexible, decomposition-based approach.
-Currently, **PyCCEA is a work in progress** and is being developed as part of my doctoral research.
-Once complete, it will offer a robust solution for researchers and practitioners working with large-scale feature selection problems.
-Stay tuned for updates!
+PyCCEA is an open-source package developed as part of ongoing doctoral research.
+It provides cooperative co-evolutionary strategies tailored for feature selection in large-scale and high-dimensional problems.
+The framework adopts a modular, decomposition-based approach and is intended for researchers and practitioners tackling complex feature selection tasks.

+> **Note:** PyCCEA is a work in progress.
+Stay tuned for improvements and new algorithm implementations.

-## Installation
+## :computer: Installation

 To install the package directly from PyPI, use the following command: